sphinx-doc/sphinx/doc/tutorial/index.rst

   as some extra configuration keys.

 ``source/index.rst``
-  The :term:`master document` of the project, which serves as welcome page and contains the root of the "table of contents tree" (or *toctree*).
+  The :term:`root document` of the project, which serves as welcome page and contains the root of the "table of contents tree" (or *toctree*).

 Thanks to this bootstrapping step, you already have everything needed to render